Using fabrics in Outdoor Spaces

 A few years ago we decorated one for our photo shoot, going for the light and airy look, painting all the inside an off-white and using airy unlined curtains with tie tops in Teal and Winter Pretty Maids.

-LEFT: The shepherd’s hut decorated for my photo shoot.
+The shepherd’s hut decorated for my photo shoot.
 We filled it with blue and green fabrics.
 The quilt is made from Stockholm Stripe on one side and Pretty Maids in Teal and Winter on the other.
+Fresh flowers always bring an indoor space alive.
+Cushions with frilled edge make the shepherd’s hut more romantic!
+To finishih, this simple tie topped single curtain lets in the light whilst providing a little privacy.
+We made some foam cushions as well as feather filled ones, useful for extra seating.

-This is Jo, she was an artist in residence in my house at the time of this photoshoot.
+This is Jo, she was an artist in residence in my house at the time of this photo shoot.
 She is a very talented potter and did actually live in a van!
 I made her a skirt from Pretty Maids and a daisy chain for her hair.

 Rejuvenate your old deck chairs